prateek0809/Wine_Quality_Prediciton_Using_ML/README.md

 # Wine_Quality_Prediciton_Using_ML

-Hello everyone!!!
-This repository contains a collection of machine learning models and analysis tools for predicting the quality of wines based on various chemical attributes.
+This repository contains a machine learning project focused on predicting the quality of wine based on various chemical attributes.
+The goal of this project is to develop a model that can accurately assess the quality of wine using machine learning techniques.